José Clemente Orozco: Life

 After returning to Mexico, in 1934 Orozco painted a mural, The Catharsis, at the Palacio de Bellas Artes in Mexico City.

-Remaining in Mexico, Orozco painted in Guadalajara, Jalisco, the mural The People and Its Leaders in the Government Palace.
+Remaining in Mexico, Orozco painted in Guadalajara, Jalisco, the mural The People and Their False Leaders in the Government Palace.
 The frescos for the Hospicio Cabañas, which are considered his masterpiece.
 In 1940 he painted at the Gabino Ortiz Library in Jiquilpan, Michoacán.
 Between 1942 and 1944 Orozco painted for the Hospital de Jesús in Mexico City.
 Orozco's 1948 Juárez Reborn huge portrait-mural was one of his last works.

 In 1947, he illustrated the book The Pearl, by John Steinbeck.

-While still residing in Mexico City, Orozco died in his sleep on September 7, 1949.
+While still residing in Mexico City, Orozco died in his sleep on September 7, 1949, aged 65.
 The cause of his death was heart failure.

 Dartmouth mural

 Orozco painted his fresco The Epic of American Civilization in the lower level of Dartmouth College's Baker Memorial Library.
+Jose Orozco's "Epic of American Civilization" is under the supervision of the Hood Art Museum.

 Escuela Nacional Preparatoria

 History and overview

 José Clemente Orozco's mural series in the Escuela Nacional Preparatoria at San Ildefonso College spans three floors of the building and includes multiple other murals in the stairway, all of which depict his critical view of the Revolution.
 The Escuela Nacional Preparatoria commissioned him in February 1923; however, his earlier panels created serious political conflict, causing him to cease his work, like Siqueiros'.
 He later returned to finish the work he began under a new wave of social change in 1926.